Meet The Team

 Dr. Anne Bayer has an interest and commitment to developing a full service sustainable veterinary care model that helps remove barriers and provides reasonably priced services for cats and dogs.
 She is keenly aware that many pets go without care or are relinquished to shelters because families are financially unable to secure veterinary services.
 Providing this model is the mission of Open Door Veterinary Care.

 Dr. Bayer has worked in veterinary medicine since 2003.
 She is especially interested in gentle and low-stress animal handling.
 She has lived in Asheville since graduating from Kansas State College of Veterinary Medicine.
 Her free time is devoted to mountain biking, kayaking, and entertaining her little dog Mini.

 Anne Peden Symonds, DVM

-She stays busy with two children ages 9 and 12.
+Dr. Symonds stays busy with two children ages 14 and 11.
 She enjoys yoga and hiking with her family.
-She has a Doberman named Kona, two cats and a array of foster kittens.
+She has a Doberman named Kona; three cats: Nina, Cian, and Auggie (who is blind and training to be a therapy cat); and an array of foster kittens.

 Meet the rest of our dedicated team!

 We are creating a future where all pets have access to quality, affordable veterinary care.
 We donate back into our Stay Together Fund which helps those who may need some additional financial assistance in times of a medical emergency.

 We promote access to veterinary care for cats and dogs for all residents to decrease the chance of pets not receiving care, being surrendered to an animal shelter, or euthanized when families experience unexpected veterinary medical costs.